This post may contain affiliate links which won’t change your price but will share a commission.

 Use this Avocado Crema on all of your Tex-Mex dishes.
 Combine a ripe avocado with sour cream, cilantro, garlic salt, and freshly squeezed lime juice – and enjoy the best topping for SO many things!

-Be sure to try the best Chipotle Ranch Dressing for your Tex-Mex Recipes as well!
+Be sure to try the best Chipotle Ranch Dressing or Creamy Cilantro Lime Dressing for your Tex-Mex Recipes as well!

 This zesty sauce is delicious on almost anything, and I’ve been known to eat the last bit with a spoon.
 It’s the finishing touch on steak, salmon, tuna cakes, and anything Tex-Mex.
 There are just so many things to love!